DataFire/Integrations/integrations/generated/azure_monitor_actiongroups_api/README.md

 ### WebhookReceiver
 * WebhookReceiver `object`: A webhook receiver.
+  * identifierUri `string`: Indicates the identifier uri for aad auth.
   * name **required** `string`: The name of the webhook receiver.
 Names must be unique across all receivers within an action group.
+  * objectId `string`: Indicates the webhook app object Id for aad auth.
   * serviceUri **required** `string`: The URI where webhooks should be sent.
+  * tenantId `string`: Indicates the tenant id for aad auth.
+  * useAadAuth `boolean`: Indicates whether or not use AAD authentication.
+  * useCommonAlertSchema **required** `boolean`: Indicates whether to use common alert schema.